-Luckily, getting started on is super simple.
-At the most basic level, you’ll just need an email address, password, username, and profile photo (could be your restaurant logo or signature dish or landmark building).
+Luckily, getting started is super simple.
+At the most basic level, you’ll just need an email address, password, username, and profile photo (this could be your restaurant logo or signature dish, or landmark building).

 Before you start posting, check all the details of your account to make sure you’ll get the most from it.

 Whether you’re starting from scratch or working on existing accounts, take a look at your bio.
 You don’t have a ton of room, so you’ll want to cover the most important information, including: